 I hit the jackpot again when I landed a complete stranger as a client!
 Yes, she was the mother of a client, but I didn’t know her!

-Fast forward nine years and I’m very happy to report this small business endeavor has finally stuck!
-Not only is there always something awesome to learn – there is flexibility to raise my kids; and a comfortable living.
+Fast forward 12 years and I’m very happy to report this small business endeavor has finally stuck!
+Not only is there always something awesome to learn – there is flexibility to raise my kids and an amazing WordPress community.

 Of course, I have BIG dreams for this year and the next and the next.
 Follow along and see what happens!! 🙂